 Unfortunately, youth homelessness is often an 'invisible issue.'
 When thinking of homelessness, commonly an image of an adult pops into mind and not a picture of a young person.
 The work of Hope Street is so important in providing support to young people who are slipping through the cracks and are grappling with the complex circumstances of homelessness.
 I am proud to be part of the group at Hope Street helping to achieve this and also to build more awareness around the challenges young people face to be safe and secure.

 Jason has over seven years' experience as a manager and producer in the arts and entertainment industry, and is currently the Associate Director at Upfront Events, a leading arts, ideas, event creator and performer booking agency.
 He studied communication design and has also worked in the user experience field.
-Jason sits on the Millennial Advisory Group and the Hope Street Corporate Committee.
+Jason also sits on the Hope Street Corporate Committee.

 Youth homelessness is something that has been very close to me for long period of time.
 I have dealt with homelessness at different levels and know how hard it can be for people who are going through it.
 I want to remove the misconceptions about homelessness and bring to light one of the most pressing issues that society faces in the modern age.
 Every person is entitled to have a support network and I want be part of a group that pushes that idea forward.